-The POTW, as part of the City's Water Pollution Control Section, includes an advanced biological wastewater treatment plant and over 120 miles of sewer pipelines and pumping stations serving the northern two-thirds of the city.
+The POTW, part of the City's Water Pollution Control Division, includes an advanced biological wastewater treatment plant and over 120 miles of pipelines and pumping stations serving the northern two thirds of the city.
 The Environmental Services Section is responsible for protecting this system, as well as the POTW workers and the environment, from discharges that may cause damage or create hazardous conditions.

 Class A - Industrial users subject to Federal Pretreatment Standards.

 Class B - Users not covered by Federal Pretreatment Standards but have the potential to discharge toxic pollutants.

 Class C - Users discharging pollutants that are generally not toxic but could overload the POTW and cause it to violate operating limits.